PARANIMO TERMS OF SERVICES

 27. Your rights and responsibilities

-27.1 You must:
+27.1 You agree to:

 (a) assess your own readiness to engage with a Service Provider;